Enterprise ICT Governance

 - are accepted and do not require further consultation.

-- The HSCE endorsed Queensland Health digital policy will be submitted to the ASC for formal endorsement, prior to seeking Director-General, as the policy owner, approval.
-The HSCE endorsement log and any other relevant supporting documentation should be provided.
+- The endorsed Queensland Health digital policy document will be submitted to the ASC, after sub-committee clearance where required, for formal endorsement prior to seeking the respective Deputy Director-General, as the policy custodian, for approval.
+The endorsement log and any other relevant supporting documentation must be provided.

-- If the majority of HSCEs do not agree to the proposed amendment, the major review process should be followed as per Schedule 1.
+- If the majority of HSCEs and DDGs do not endorse the proposed minor amendments, the major review process must be followed.

-The policy document hierarchy for Queensland Health digital policies is as follows:
+- The policy document hierarchy for Queensland Health digital policy is as follows:

 - Legislation

-Where a Queensland Health digital policy or standard does not mitigate local risk, a HHS policy or procedure can be established to address these requirements.
+- Where a Queensland Health digital policy document does not mitigate local risk, an HHS policy or procedure can be established to address these requirements.

-- At a minimum the following communication will occur following the publishing of a new or revised policy:
+- At a minimum, the following communication will occur following the publishing of a new or revised digital policy document:

-- A notification of the publishing of the new or revised policy will be sent to:
+- A notification of the publishing of the new or revised digital policy will be sent to:

-- all CIOs or equivalents across the state
+- all Chief Information Officers or equivalents across the state

-- all subject matter experts involved in drafting the policy
+- all subject matter experts involved in drafting of the digital policy artefact.

-- any designated role that have defined responsibilities in the policy artefact.
+- any designated role that has defined responsibilities in the policy artefact.

-- A notification will be published as an E-Alert, in eHealth Queensland Staff download and on QHEPS spotlight and news section.
+- A notification will be published as an E-Alert and on the QHEPS Spotlight and News section.

 Version control